mateuszmackowiak/NativeAlert/README.md

 # Native Dialogs - Adobe air Native Extension #
-Update: Toast for iOS
+Update: Themes for NativeProgress - changes in the class

-Checked iOS 4.3,5.1 / android 3.1
+Checked iOS 5.1 / android 3.1

 See more info [here](http://mateuszmackowiak.wordpress.com)